shadyvalleyfarm/shadyvalleyfarm.github.io/_posts/2013-10-31-Test-Results-Are-In.md

 All new arrivals in the future will be tested before being placed with the herd.

+I am waiting for the paper results from my vet.
+Once I have those I'll scan and post online.

 I realize that those can be a bit controversial among goat people.
 Since my herd is my retirement plan and I get great amount of enjoyment out of them I prefer to test and be sure that they are all healthy.
 In a future post